EverNife/BetterItemRestrict/README.md

 - betteritemrestrict.list = for the "/banneditems" command
 - betteritemrestrict.manage = for the "/bires" command
 - betteritemrestrict.admin = for being notified in-game when a banned item is used

-#### I will not be supporting on this plugin anymore

-I have a paid version of this one called ItemExilum that does the same thing but with more features.